Data guide for Jornada researchers

 The data lifecycle

-This guide aims to cover all aspects of data work and is organized roughly according to the DataONE data lifecycle (Michener and Jones 2012), which outlines 8 distinct phases of working with data in a research context.
+This guide is organized roughly according to the DataONE data lifecycle (Michener and Jones 2012), which outlines 8 distinct phases of working with data in a research context.
 In practice the phases overlap considerably the timing of activites and who executes them.

 • Planning for research and data management is covered in the Starting research chapter.